+Retrenchment is always challenging, but can be the only solution left.
 All employers have two goals: to make a profit and be sustainable.
-Employers should therefore consistently evaluate all factors that can have an influence on the long term success of the business in order to create a cost effective environment enabling the business to stay competitive with in the market.
+Employers must consistently evaluate all factors that can influence the long term success of the business in order to create a cost-effective environment enabling the business to stay competitive within the market.

-Labour law specifies a very strick procedure which must be followed.
-The terms and conditions of employment may not be unilaterally adjusted.
+Labour law specifies a very strict procedure which must be followed when changing the terms and conditions of employment as this cannot be done unilaterally.

 Substantive fairness – for what reasons can the employer retrench employees?